-- A mobile app that explains each item in the Witness Blanket is available for visitors. - An optional "Reflection Wall" interactive, where visitors can share their own thoughts.
-Can be presented via computer/tablet or via projection.
-Hardware and install to be provided by venue. - Remote AV/IT support is available. - Two documentary films (45 minutes and 90 minutes) about the making of the Witness Blanket.
+- A mobile app that explains each item in the Witness Blanket is available for visitors. - Remote AV/IT support is available. - Two documentary films (45 minutes and 90 minutes) about the making of the Witness Blanket.
 A video trailer is also available for promotional purposes. - Sample news release, ad copy and social media posts available upon request.